return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/i915_gem_execbuffer_c.rst

 but this remains just a hint as the kernel may choose a new location for any object in the future.

+At the level of talking to the hardware, submitting a batchbuffer for the GPU to execute is to add content to a buffer from which the HW command streamer is reading.

+1. Add a command to load the HW context.
+For Logical Ring Contexts, i.e.
+   Execlists, this command is not placed on the same buffer as the remaining items.

+2. Add a command to invalidate caches to the buffer.

+3. Add a batchbuffer start command to the buffer; the start command is essentially a token together with the GPU address of the batchbuffer to be executed.

+4. Add a pipeline flush to the buffer.

+5. Add a memory write command to the buffer to record when the GPU is done executing the batchbuffer.
+The memory write writes the global sequence number of the request, ``i915_request::global_seqno``;
+   the i915 driver uses the current value in the register to determine if the GPU has completed the batchbuffer.

+6. Add a user interrupt command to the buffer.
+This command instructs the GPU to issue an interrupt when the command, pipeline flush and memory write are completed.

+7. Inform the hardware of the additional commands added to the buffer (by updating the tail pointer).

 Processing an execbuf ioctl is conceptually split up into a few phases.

 1. Validation - Ensure all the pointers, handles and flags are valid.